TIY-Austin-Front-End-Engineering/Curriculum/day-1.md

 ![Screen shot of where the title is displayed.](/images/title-favicon.png)

 			<title>this is my really cool webpage</title>

+The sixth line links a CSS file to the HTML page.

 # Resources
 * [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](http://www.joelonsoftware.com/articles/Unicode.html)